Legend Biotech (NASDAQ:LEGN) Lifted to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Legend Biotech (NASDAQ:LEGN – Get Rating) from a sell rating to a hold rating in a research note issued to investors on Thursday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Legend Biotech (NASDAQ:LEGN – Get Rating) from a sell rating to a hold rating in a research report report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Legend Biotech Corporation is a clinical-stage biopharmaceutical company.
 It engaged in the discovery and development of novel cell therapies for oncology and other indications.
 The company’s lead product consist LCAR-B38M/JNJ-4528, which are in clinical stage.
 Legend Biotech Corporation is based in Cayman Islands. “

-Several other analysts have also commented on LEGN.
-Barclays began coverage on Legend Biotech in a report on Tuesday, March 15th.
-They issued an overweight rating and a $53.00 price objective for the company.
-Piper Sandler began coverage on Legend Biotech in a report on Tuesday, December 21st.
-They issued an overweight rating and a $66.00 price objective for the company.
-BTIG Research lifted their price objective on Legend Biotech from $65.00 to $75.00 in a report on Tuesday, March 1st.
-Finally, Morgan Stanley lifted their price objective on Legend Biotech from $51.00 to $55.00 and gave the stock an overweight rating in a report on Monday, March 7th.
-One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and an average target price of $59.00.
+A number of other research firms also recently weighed in on LEGN.
+BTIG Research lifted their target price on Legend Biotech from $65.00 to $75.00 in a report on Tuesday, March 1st.
+Piper Sandler assumed coverage on Legend Biotech in a research note on Tuesday, December 21st.
+They issued an overweight rating and a $66.00 price target for the company.
+Morgan Stanley boosted their price target on Legend Biotech from $51.00 to $55.00 and gave the company an overweight rating in a research note on Monday, March 7th.
+Finally, Barclays assumed coverage on Legend Biotech in a research note on Tuesday, March 15th.
+They issued an overweight rating and a $53.00 price target for the company.
+One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus price target of $59.00.

 Legend Biotech (NASDAQ:LEGN – Get Rating) last posted its earnings results on Friday, March 18th.
-The company reported ($0.30) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.34) by $0.04.
+The company reported ($0.30) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.34) by $0.04.
 Legend Biotech had a negative return on equity of 131.45% and a negative net margin of 429.40%.
-On average, equities research analysts forecast that Legend Biotech will post -1.63 EPS for the current fiscal year.
+On average, equities research analysts predict that Legend Biotech will post -1.63 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-CNA Financial Corp lifted its position in Legend Biotech by 4.7% during the third quarter.
-CNA Financial Corp now owns 11,165 shares of the company’s stock valued at $565,000 after purchasing an additional 500 shares in the last quarter.
-Capital International Sarl lifted its position in Legend Biotech by 0.5% during the third quarter.
-Capital International Sarl now owns 221,562 shares of the company’s stock valued at $11,202,000 after purchasing an additional 1,092 shares in the last quarter.
-Millennium Management LLC lifted its position in Legend Biotech by 0.9% during the fourth quarter.
-Millennium Management LLC now owns 152,034 shares of the company’s stock valued at $7,086,000 after purchasing an additional 1,327 shares in the last quarter.
-Wells Fargo & Company MN purchased a new position in Legend Biotech during the fourth quarter valued at $62,000.
-Finally, Rockefeller Capital Management L.P. purchased a new position in Legend Biotech during the third quarter valued at $75,000.
-Institutional investors own 25.68% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Hhlr Advisors LTD. raised its stake in Legend Biotech by 6.8% during the fourth quarter.
+Hhlr Advisors LTD. now owns 11,804,925 shares of the company’s stock worth $550,228,000 after acquiring an additional 750,000 shares in the last quarter.
+Capital International Investors raised its stake in Legend Biotech by 4.2% during the fourth quarter.
+Capital International Investors now owns 2,798,982 shares of the company’s stock worth $130,461,000 after acquiring an additional 113,131 shares in the last quarter.
+BlackRock Inc. raised its stake in Legend Biotech by 187.2% during the fourth quarter.
+BlackRock Inc. now owns 2,406,401 shares of the company’s stock worth $112,161,000 after acquiring an additional 1,568,474 shares in the last quarter.
+Alliancebernstein L.P. raised its stake in Legend Biotech by 1.5% during the fourth quarter.
+Alliancebernstein L.P. now owns 2,027,599 shares of the company’s stock worth $94,506,000 after acquiring an additional 29,449 shares in the last quarter.
+Finally, Johnson & Johnson acquired a new position in Legend Biotech during the third quarter worth about $82,371,000.
+25.68% of the stock is owned by hedge funds and other institutional investors.

 Legend Biotech Company Profile (Get Rating)